rollingedit/YouTube-Album-Splitter/README.md

 After a successful split, each album folder contains only the finished song files.

 Artist and album naming is based on the YouTube title.
-It works best when titles look cleanly like:
+It works best when titles look like:

 ```text
 Artist - Album